wenlanc/BigBlueButton/README.md

 `composer install`

-And then please add following on bigbluebutton server in `/usr/share/bbb-web/WEB-INF/classes/bigbluebutton.properties`
+And then please add following on bigbluebutton server in `/usr/share/bbb-web/WEB-INF/classes/bigbluebutton.properties` or `/etc/bigbluebutton/bbb-web.properties`

 `allowRequestsWithoutSession=true`